 At Durham we are building an equitable and inclusive community where everyone can thrive.
 We recognise that change is a long process, and that we are not yet where we could like to be.
 The Athena SWAN Charter is a strand of this work, which focuses on addressing institutional inequalities relating to gender—including issues of representation, progression, career development, and factors of the working environment.We are working to tackle these with a dedicated Self-Assessment team and the implementation of a comprehensive Gender Equality Action Plan.

 We currently hold a bronze institutional Athena SWAN award which was awarded in 2018 (you can download our Gender Action Plan above) and we are on the journey to improving towards silver.
 This involves a self-assessment process and the implementation of the Gender Equality Action Plan, mid-process impact measurements, data collection and analysis, application writing and revision, and submission of a new application every 5 years.

-The Athena SWAN Committee is responsible for delivering our Gender Equality Action Plan at an institutional level and ensuring the impact of these actions.
+The Athena SWAN Self-Assessment Team is responsible for delivering our institutional Gender Equality Action Plan and ensuring the impact of these actions.
 It is chaired by the Deputy Provost, and is accountable to the University Executive Committee through the Diversity Equality Action Group.
-The objective of this group is to build a gender equal institution through policies, procedures, and practices which address inequalities and support the fulfilment of strategic aims.
+This group aims to build a gender equal institution through policies, procedures, and practices which address inequalities and support the fulfilment of strategic aims.